-Preprofessional advising resources have been developed at CU-Boulder to help undergraduate students and previously graduated students prepare for later study at professional schools.
+Preprofessional advising resources have been developed at CU-Boulder to help undergraduate students, and previously graduated students, prepare for further study at professional schools.
 Except for prejournalism, CU-Boulder does not offer preprofessional undergraduate majors or degrees.
-Completion of preprofessional prerequisites does not guarantee later admission to a professional school.
-However, preprofessional advisors are well-equipped to provide information about professional schools within Colorado and beyond, and can help students to prepare well for later professional study.
+Completion of preprofessional prerequisites does not guarantee admission to a professional school.
+However, preprofessional advisors are well-equipped to provide information about professional schools within Colorado, and beyond, and can help students to prepare well for further professional study.

 Students can prepare to enter the undergraduate professional health science program at the Anschutz Medical Campus of University of Colorado Denver in the area of nursing by taking courses on the Boulder campus.

 Students whose goals include entering the medical, dentistry, physical therapy, physician assistant, pharmacy, or public health programs and schools at the University of Colorado Denver, or the veterinary medicine or occupational therapy programs at Colorado State University in Fort Collins, can complete any undergraduate major at CU-Boulder.
 In most cases, these students are required to complete a baccalaureate degree before entering professional school.
 In fact, a baccalaureate degree is recommended for most health professions.

 At the time of application to a professional school, students are judged on several factors, including performance in undergraduate courses.
 For this reason, no required course may be taken on a pass/fail basis.
 Some fields require specific preprofessional examinations before application.
 For most fields, interviews are an essential part of the application process.